sp4ce-cowboy/tp/docs/DeveloperGuide.md

 **Overview**

-The `find` command searches UniCa$h for `Transactions` that match the input parameters.
+The `find` command searches UniCa$h for `Transactions` that match the input search parameters.

 The activity diagram of finding transactions in UniCa$h is as shown below